pippim/pippim.github.io/programs/mserve.md

 # CD Encoding

+Great lengths were taken to ensure currently playing song's animations never lag even when CD's are being encoded.
 This video shows how the music player keeps playing without any lag while a CD is being encoded: